Upgrades

 Major cluster upgrades are currently supported only through the command line.

-There is no need to plan additional disk space, because when upgrading PostgreSQL using hard links instead of copying files.
-However, it is required that the pg_old_datadir
+There is no need to plan additional disk space, because PostgreSQL is upgraded using hard links instead of copying files.
+However, it is required that the pg_old_datadir and pg_new_datadir are located within the same top-level directory (pg_upper_datadir variable).

 - Before upgrading to a new major version, it's recommended to update PostgreSQL and its extensions.
 Additionally, consider updating Patroni and the entire system.
 See "Minor Upgrade" section.